aws-samples/aws-marketplace-serverless-saas-integration/README.md

 ### Implementation

 In this sample we created CloudFront Distribution, which can be configured to use domain/CNAME by your choice.
-The POST request coming from AWS Marketplace is intercepted by the Edge `src/lambda-edge/edge-redirect.js`, which transforms the POST request to GET request, and passes the x-amzn-marketplace-token in the query string.
+The POST request coming from AWS Marketplace is intercepted by the Edge `src/redirect.js`, which transforms the POST request to a GET request, and passes the x-amzn-marketplace-token in the query string.
-We have created static HTML page hosted on S3 which takes the users inputs defined in the html form and submits them to marketplace/customer endpoint.
+A static landing page hosted on S3 which takes the users inputs defined in the html form and submits them to the /subscriber API Gateway endpoint.  <<<confirm

-The handler for the marketplace/customer endpoint is defined in the `src/register-new-subscriber.js` file, where we call the `resolveCustomer` and validate the token.
-If the token is valid the customer record is created in the `AWSMarketplaceSubscribers` DynamoDB table and the new customer data are stored.
+The handler for the /subscriber endpoint is defined in the `src/register-new-subscriber.js` file.
+This lambda function calls the  `resolveCustomerAPI` and validates the token.
+If the token is valid, a customer record is created in the `AWSMarketplaceSubscribers` DynamoDB table and the data the customer submitted in the html form is stored.  <<< add links

 ![](misc/Onbording-CF.png)